Icon of a webpage

 Mobile view of a webpage footer displaying links, contact information, hours of operation, university policies, and other details.

-Contact Info / Mobile View: NYU’s layout template shifts the navigation bar to the bottom on mobile to maximize content visibility, while keeping it on the right sidebar for desktops for quick access.
+Contact Info / Mobile View: NYU’s layout template shifts the navigation bar to the bottom on mobile, while keeping it on the right sidebar for desktops for quick access.

 Additional Redesigned Pages